Pinterest tag How to Put In a Tampon for the First Time | Rael

 What If I Can't Insert a Tampon?

 Don’t panic!
-If you’re struggling to insert a tampon, know that you’re not alone.
+If you’re struggling to use tampons, know that you’re not alone.
 It can take a few tries to get the hang of it, especially if you’re new to tampons.
 If you’re finding it difficult, try to relax.
-Tension in your muscles can make insertion harder, so take a deep breath and try again in a more relaxed position.
-You can also use a water-based lubricant on the tip of the tampon to help it glide in easier.
+Tension in your muscles can make insertion harder, so try relaxing your pelvic muscles and try again in a more relaxed position.
+You can also use a water-based lubricant on the tip of the tampon to help it glide in more easily.

 If you’ve tried several times and it’s still not working, it might be helpful to speak with your doctor.
 They can give you more personalized advice and make sure everything is working as it should.
 It’s also completely normal to prefer other period products like pads or period underwear, so there’s no need to force it!